Kia EV9 Review & Prices

 Electric range, charging and tax

 There are two motor options available with the Kia EV9, both of which come with a huge 99.8kWh battery.
-Also worthy of note is that every car comes with a heat pump fitted as standard, a feature which improves EV efficiency.
+Also worthy of note is that every car comes with a heat pump fitted as standard, a feature which improves EV efficiency in cold weather.

 The first option is a 203hp single-motor model that powers the rear wheels.
-It’s the least powerful of the two by some way, but the result is that it has the longest range at 349 miles with efficiency of 3.1miles/kWh.
+It’s the least powerful of the two by some way, but the result is that it has the longest range at 349 miles.
 If you want more oomph you will want the dual-motor all-wheel drive model, which has a headier 378hp yet still respectable 313 miles of range.

-Alternatives will do similar mileage from their big battery versions, with the Volvo EX90 and BMW iX promising around 370 miles and the Audi Q8 e-tron seeing 333 miles in official tests.
+Alternatives will do similar mileage (officially) from their big battery versions, with the Volvo EX90 and BMW iX promising around 370 miles (the BMW will get much closer to that figure in real-world conditions than the Volvo), and the E-5008 offering a whopping 415 miles.

 Safety and security